 - Travel dates should be determined by the student in coordination with her/his faculty supervisor.

 - Student travel to a country with a Global Affairs Canada travel advisory of Level 3 or higher (avoid all non-essential travel or avoid all travel) is not eligible for support under the Global Health Scholars-Graduate program.
-To view the latest travel advisories click here.
+View the latest travel advisories.

-Students selected to participate in the Global Health Scholars – Graduate program must agree to the following conditions:
+Students selected to participate in the Global Health Scholars – Graduate program must agree to the following terms:

-- Global Health Scholars must participate in online pre-departure training via MyCourses (pending travel approval by program or department).
+- Global Health Scholars who are approved for travel must participate in the Faculty of Medicine and Health Science's online pre-departure training via MyCourses before traveling.

 - Global Health Scholars must communicate with their faculty/partner organization supervisor as well as the GHP office on a regular basis before, during and after their summer project.

-- Global Health Scholars must submit a final report regarding their research project no later than 6 weeks after returning to Canada.
-In cases where the work is carried out locally/remotely, a final report must be submitted no later than June 15, 2022.
+- Global Health Scholars must submit a mid-term report as well as a final report regarding their research project no later than 6 weeks after returning to Canada.
+In cases where the work is carried out locally/remotely, a final report must be submitted no later than June 15, 2023.
 A reporting template will be provided by GHP.

-- Global Health Scholars are eligible to attend up to two courses in the McGill Summer Institute in Infectious Diseases and Global Health in summer 2022 without paying the registration fees.
-If interested, please speak with the GHP office.
+- Global Health Scholars are eligible to attend up to two courses in the McGill Summer Institute in Infectious Diseases and Global Health in summer 2023 without paying the registration fees.
+If interested, please contact the GHP office.

 Applications are evaluated by at least two reviewers based on the following criteria:

-Overall suitability of the applicant and research project for the Global Health Grads Program.
+- Suitability for the program: Overall suitability of the applicant and research project for the Global Health Scholars - Graduate program.

-Spencer-Hick Family Global Heath Education and Training Fund - The goal of the Fund is to support undergraduate and graduate students and postdoctoral fellows pursuing training, travel, fieldwork, research, and other activities related to global health.
+- Spencer-Hick Family Global Health Education and Training Fund - The goal of the Fund is to support undergraduate and graduate students and postdoctoral fellows pursuing training, travel, fieldwork, research, and other activities related to global health.